 On the Basics page, type a Name and optional Description.

 If you want all devices in the assigned groups to automatically convert to Autopilot, set Convert all targeted devices to Autopilot to Yes.
-All non-Autopilot devices in assigned groups will register with the Autopilot deployment service.
+All corporate owned, non-Autopilot devices in assigned groups will register with the Autopilot deployment service.
+Personally owned devices will not be converted to Autopilot.
 Allow 48 hours for the registration to be processed.
 When the device is unenrolled and reset, Autopilot will enroll it.
 After a device is registered in this way, disabling this option or removing the profile assignment won't remove the device from the Autopilot deployment service.
 You must instead remove the device directly.

 On the Out-of-box experience (OOBE) page, for Deployment mode, choose one of these two options: